Africa CDC says severe lockdowns no longer tool to contain COVID-19 | Health

 Africa CDC says severe lockdowns no longer tool to contain COVID-19

+We should actually be looking at how we use public health and social measures more carefully and in a balanced way as the vaccination increases."
+South Africa experienced a steep rise in COVID-19 infections from late November, around the time it alerted the world to Omicron, with new infections peaking in mid-December at an all-time record.
+But new cases have since fallen back, and the government did not resort to strict restrictions as it did during previous infection waves given early signs that the bulk of Omicron infections had been mild.

-Africa's top public health official said on Thursday that he was encouraged by the way that South Africa had handled its latest COVID-19 wave driven by the Omicron variant, adding that severe lockdowns were no longer the best way to contain the virus.
-"We are very encouraged with what we saw in South Africa during this period where they look at the data in terms of severity," John Nkengasong, director of the Africa Centres for Disease Control and Prevention (Africa CDC), told a news conference.
+Africa's top public health official said on Thursday that severe lockdowns were no longer the best way to contain COVID-19, praising South Africa for adopting that approach when responding to its latest infection wave driven by the Omicron variant.
+"We are very encouraged with what we saw in South Africa during this period where they look at the data in terms of severity (of infections)," John Nkengasong, director of the Africa Centres for Disease Control and Prevention (Africa CDC), told a news conference.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)